xianmin/hugo-theme-jane/README.md

 ### 4. Start a Blog

-The default config file `config.toml` is located in your site root directory.
+The default config file `hugo.toml` is located in your site root directory.
 You can customize it to match the details of your site.
 Documentation about configuring Hugo can be found in the [Official Documentation](https://gohugo.io/getting-started/configuration/)

 The default content files are located in the `./content/post` directory.